Pizza is one of the most delicious dishes to come out of Italy, but what can you serve with pizza besides beer?

 The acidity in this wine introduces a refreshing interlude to munching pizza.

 Chardonnay will play right into your pizza’s creaminess.
-This full-bodied white wine will also add body and structure to the pizza.
+This full-bodied wine will also add body and structure to the pizza.

 For best results, pair chardonnay with a creamy pizza.

 Read our related article, Is Chardonnay Sweet?
 We explore the complex notes of Chardonnay wine in this short guide.